The 2024 Treehouse runs are at 10am on Sunday 24th March

 Supporters and spectators

-- Please bring along your family and friends to support you – there will be activities and entertainment for all the family.
+- Please bring along your family and friends to support you – for younger children, the race start is right beside a lovely playground.

 A safe race

-- The course shall be flagged and maps will be available in the registration tent.
-Please also see the map above
+- The course will be flagged and maps will be available in the registration tent.
+Please also see the map above.

 - Runners are required to write details of any medical conditions on the reverse of their race number.
 You will have told us about any pre-existing medical conditions when you registered and asked to confirm that to their knowledge they are medically fit to take part, but if you have any new conditions please let us know.

-- All major road crossings will be stewarded by stewards equipped with Hi Viz clothing.
+- All major road crossings will be stewarded by stewards equipped with hi viz jackets.
 All roads remain open to vehicles, so runners should take care when running on or crossing roads

-- Medical facilities will be on site and is available to support anyone during the event
+- First Aid will be on site and is available to support anyone during the event

 Runners are advised to…